UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Heat Transfer Printing: Full-Colour Photographic Artwork

-Heat transfer printing is used when the client’s branding requires photographic-quality image reproduction, gradient colours, or complex multi-colour illustrations.
-The artwork is first printed onto a release paper or film carrier using digital printing technology, then transferred to the bag surface at 160–200°C using a flat-bed heat press.
-The result is a full-colour, high-resolution print that bonds to the fabric surface at a molecular level, producing excellent wash and abrasion resistance.
 Heat transfer minimum order quantities are lower than screen printing — UGI Packaging can accommodate heat transfer runs from 200 pieces per design — because no physical screens need to be produced.
-Per-unit print cost is higher than screen printing at equivalent volumes, and the print area is limited to 40cm × 50cm on standard equipment.
+Setup costs are therefore lower, making heat transfer the preferred method for shorter production runs, seasonal designs, and trial orders.
+However, per-unit print cost is higher than screen printing at equivalent volumes, and the print area is limited by the heat press plate dimensions (maximum 40cm × 50cm on UGI Packaging’s standard equipment).

-Flexographic & Woven Label Integration
+Woven Label & Tag Integration

 Printing Method Comparison